-1. being actively involved in a small group

-2. being actively involved in a ministry team

-The small group is the primary goal.
-Within the small group a number of objectives can be met.
-Indeed, as the table shows, all relationships in the believer's life are addressed through the small group. a growing relationship with God, especially through personal Bible reading and prayer growing relationships with other believers, especially through the small group growing relationships with those in their family/household, as servants growing relationships with unbelievers, especially through personal evangelism growing relationships with the whole church in mission, serving in a ministry team and how...
+- 1. being actively involved in a small group - 2. being actively involved in a ministry team a growing relationship with God, especially through personal Bible reading and growing relationships with other believers, especially through the small group growing relationships with those in their family/household, as servants growing relationships with unbelievers, especially through personal evangelism growing relationships with the whole church in mission, serving in a ministry team and how...